Tasting Room / Museum

 Visit Our Brewery for a Memorable Tour

-Visiting our brewery is one of the best things to do in San Francisco, whether you're searching for activities while on a trip or desiring a local adventure.
+Visiting our sake brewery in Berkeley, CA is one of the best things to do in San Francisco Bay Area, whether you're searching for activities while on a trip or desiring a local adventure.
 Enjoy a glimpse of history inside our sake museum and savor refreshing flavors in our sophisticated tasting room.
 Sake experts and novices alike are welcome to partake in our drinks — you're sure to walk away with a new favorite beverage.
 Call us for more information, or head to our museum for an exciting journey through time.

 17th-19th Century Sake Making